Peafowl: Indian peafowl

 The peafowl is native to India and significant in its culture.
-In Hinduism, the Indian peacock is the mount of the god of war, Lord Kartikeya, and the warrior goddess Kaumari, and is also depicted around the goddess Santoshi.
+In Hinduism, the Indian peacock is the mount of the god of war, Kartikeya, and the warrior goddess Kaumari, and is also depicted around the goddess Santoshi.
 During a war with Asuras, Kartikeya split the demon king Surapadman in half.
 Out of respect for his adversary's prowess in battle, the god converted the two halves into an integral part of himself.
 One half became a peacock serving as his mount, and the other a rooster adorning his flag.
 The peacock displays the divine shape of Omkara when it spreads its magnificent plumes into a full-blown circular form.
-Peacock feathers also adorn the crest of Lord Krishna, an avatar of Lord Vishnu, one of the trimurti.
+In the Tantric traditions of Hinduism the goddess Tvarita is depicted with peacock feathers.
+A peacock feather also adorns the crest of the god Krishna.

 Chandragupta Maurya, the founder of the Mauryan Empire, was born an orphan and raised by a family farming peacocks.
 According to the Buddhist tradition, the ancestors of the Maurya kings had settled in a region where peacocks (mora in Pali) were abundant.
 Therefore, they came to be known as "Moriyas", literally, "belonging to the place of peacocks".
 According to another Buddhist account, these ancestors built a city called Moriya-nagara ("Moriya-city"), which was so called, because it was built with the "bricks coloured like peacocks' necks".
 After conquering the Nanda Empire and defeating the Seleucid Empire, the Chandragupta dynasty reigned uncontested during its time.
 Its royal emblem remained the peacock until Emperor Ashoka changed it to a lion, as seen in the Lion Capital of Ashoka, as well in his edicts.
 The peacock continued to represent elegance and royalty in India during medieval times; for instance, the Mughal seat of power was called the Peacock Throne.

 The peacock is represented in both the Burmese and Sinhalese zodiacs.
 To the Sinhalese people, the peacock is the third animal of the zodiac of Sri Lanka.

 Peacocks (often a symbol of pride and vanity) were believed to deliberately consume poisonous substances in order to become immune to them, as well as to make the colours of their resplendent plumage all the more vibrant – seeing as so many poisonous flora and fauna are so colourful due to aposematism, this idea appears to have merit.
 The Buddhist deity Mahamayuri is depicted seated on a peacock.
 Peacocks are seen supporting the throne of Amitabha, the ruby red sunset coloured archetypal Buddha of Infinite Light.

 India adopted the peacock as its national bird in 1963 and it is one of the national symbols of India.

-Persia and Mesopotamia

-In Persia and Babylonia, the peacock is seen as a guardian of royalty and is often engraved upon royal thrones.